-It’s quite difficult to encompass the plot of a Christopher Moore book in a few sentences while covering all the necessary ground, but here’s a valiant attempt anyways.
+It’s quite difficult to encompass the plot of The Stupidest Angel in a few sentences while covering all the necessary ground, but here’s a valiant attempt anyways.
 Keeping it as basic as possible, little Joshua Baker experienced the magic of the holidays first-hand when he saw someone beat Santa Claus to death with a shovel.
 His one and only wish is for Santa to come back from the dead, at least by Christmas time.

 The Town that Shouldn’t Change

 With each and every book in the series I read, I find myself increasingly drawn to Pine Cove and the people in it, to the point where I’d say it’s one of my favourite settings for any kind of story.
 As before, the characters are the ones that really bring the place to life, all of them clearly distinguishable from each other and having their own layers of complexity to unravel.

 Once again, the town treats us to a very long series of ridiculous and surrealistic events that couldn’t take place anywhere else.
 There are many storylines around the city, each and every person having to deal with the ramifications of the Archangel’s failure in their own ways.

 A Prose Fuelled by Imagination

 The quality of the writing in this book is something which I believe deserves attention on its own.
 The prose is extremely consistent in its nature, with there being no superfluous or missing words anywhere.
 It really shows that Moore took his time to closely work on every single sentence to get the maximum impact out of exact words.

 There aren’t any jokes which stood out during my reading as being of very bad taste, but I will warn you that you do need some sense of humour to appreciate this book and the occasional nonsense thrown your way.
 I mean, after all, it is a book about dumb angels and zombies amongst other things, so one can’t really expect it to be too serious.
 If you’re already familiar with the author’s brand of comedy, then I assure you that you’ll find some of his best material in spades here.

 The Final Verdict

 With all things being considered, The Stupidest Angel is very much a worthy addition to the Pine Cove series and I believe is a good introduction to Christopher Moore for those who haven’t had a chance to get acquainted with him yet.
 I believe this third book is the best of the series (so far at least) and feels more polished than the previous two entries while conserving the same power when it comes to the plot, setting and characters.
-I highly recommend this book if you’re looking to embark on a roller-coaster into the domain of surreal comedy.
+I highly recommend The Stupidest Angel if you’re looking to embark on a roller-coaster into the domain of surreal comedy.